LoansBot/loansbot/README.md

   seconds; defaults to 4 hours.
 - `IGNORED_USERS`: Comma separated list of usernames to ignore, should include the username we show up as (e.g., LoansBot)
+- `DEFAULT_PERMISSIONS`: Comma separated list of permissions we assign to users when they sign up.

 ## Repayments